 Anyone who’s had their garbage disposal unit break down knows the hassle this small appliance causes when it stops working.
-If you own one, It’s essential to know how to maintain a waste disposal unit and to understand the simple care it needs.
-Here are some basic tips that will help you keep your waste disposal unit clean and in good condition, saving you money on repairs or replacements.
+If you own one, it’s essential to know how to maintain a waste disposal unit and to understand the simple care it needs.
+Here are some basic tips from our Orewa plumbing team to help you keep your waste disposal unit clean and in good condition, saving you money on repairs or replacements.

 IMPORTANT: Always make sure to power down your waste disposal unit when you need to repair or clean it.

 What You Should Do For Your Waste Disposal Unit